ciur/papermerge/docs/source/design.rst

     There are at least two distinct methods of passing documents from backend to the workers.
 First method, which is very simple, but wrong: backend will just transfer entire document byte by byte to the worker.
-Without diving deep into technical details, this method, for backend means to load entire document in memory which is not a scalable approach.
+Without diving deep into technical details, this method is not scalable because it deplets all backend's memory very quickly.

     Backend instead passes documents by reference - as URL (address).
 Basically it tells workers something like: